Business Loan Declined? Steps to take to get Funded.

 When you apply for a loan, lenders look at your borrowing history, which is reflected in your credit scores.
 They want to see a solid record of borrowing and repaying loans.

 After examining your loan denial and credit report, it is time to move forward and obtain funding.
 Your plan must correct the reasons for loan denial.

-If you were denied financing because you are a startup, consider alternative financing with Bankers Factoring.
-We offer factoring lines and facilities for clients just starting out or across the globe selling into the US.
+If you are denied financing because you are a startup, consider alternative financing with Bankers Factoring.
+We offer factoring lines and facilities for clients starting out or across the globe selling into the US.

 What is Invoice Factoring?

 Invoice factoring, also referred to as accounts receivable (A/R) factoring, AR financing, or invoice financing, is the process of selling your accounts receivable and the associated invoices for an upfront cash advance (80-90%) and then the balance when your B2B or B2G client pays.

 Moreover, this is ideal for companies with commercial clients and payments terms of 30-90 days which can take up to 120-day to receive payment.
 With Bankers Factoring, you receive your first installment, or the advance, the same day as your final approval.